HauschildLab/MGPATH/README.md

 The aligment (Prov-GigaPath and PLIP's text encoder) weight can be download from [Hugging Face](https://huggingface.co/tiennguyen/MGPATH/tree/main).
 After downloading, please copy the weights to the directory [weights](weights)

+## Embedding Download

+The embedding features of the mentioned datasets, extracted from GigaPath, can be downloaded from [Hugging Face](https://huggingface.co/datasets/tiennguyen/MGPATH).

+The spatial embedding features can be also download from [Hugging Face](https://huggingface.co/datasets/tiennguyen/MGPATH).

 ## Model Overview

 <p align="center">